jesperberth/automationclass/lab05/lab5.md

 __Note:__

-You need to change the "username" and "name", "subnet" and "associated_interface"
+You need to change the "username" and "vlanid"

 ```ansible
 ---